Wisdom Teeth Recovery: Extractions and Surgery

 A wisdom tooth eruption is not always complete.
 If the tooth is growing in at an angle, it may remain partially impacted.
 You must have a surgical procedure for partially impacted tooth removal.
-Your dentist can refer you to an oral surgeon.
 General anesthesia is usually necessary, as a surgical cut must be made in the gums.

 Preparing for Impacted Tooth Extraction

-Meet with your oral surgeon for a consultation before the day of your surgery.
+Meet with your dentist for a consultation before the day of your surgery.
 This gives you a chance to ask questions and learn about the details of the impacted wisdom teeth removal.
 There are a few things you can do to prepare for surgery and recovery.

 - Take a few days off of work or school